programminghistorian/jekyll/en/ipp.md

 Thank you for your interest in the Institutional Partnership Programme, which provides the core support for the *Programming Historian*'s award winning open access publications.
 We cannot do our work without your valued support.

-*Programming Historian* operates on a not-for-profit basis, publishing cost-effective gold open access scholarship.
+*Programming Historian* operates on a not-for-profit basis, publishing cost-effective diamond open access scholarship.

 Joining our Institutional Partner Programme allows your institution to support a globally focused project.
 One third of our readers live in low and middle income countries, and that number continues to grow.